Tips and tricks

 - If there is a highly dangerous monster in view, you may want to kill it as soon as possible, even if it is part of a larger group.
 If that would be too dangerous, run, teleport or blink away.
 Dangerous monsters include:

-- Paralyzing monsters, such as giant eyeballs
+- Paralyzing monsters, such as floating eyes

 - Monsters who can summon fiends, such as ancient liches and Pandemonium lords